 The best men's running shoes you can buy today

 The downside with the Pegasus is that it’s not the most responsive if you are looking for a shoe to run fast in — we’ve found the best carbon-fiber running shoes for that.
-Old school Pegasus fans might also find the introduction of the React foam difficult to get on board with, however, if you don’t fall into either category, this is a brilliant everyday running shoe.
+This is an excellent running shoe, and our favorite Pegasus in a long time.

 When Brooks released its Catamount trail shoe in January 2020, the running world sat up.
 Unlike old school trail running shoes with minimal cushioning, the Catamount is designed to help runners go fast over uneven terrain.
 It’s cushioned and responsive enough to help your PR your next trail race, plus it looks pretty great and has a space on the shoe for you to add the names of your crew, which is a nice touch.